abliskan/DSA-Training/SQL/dataLemur/note/README.md

 ```

 ### Index
-To create a unique B-tree index on the column title in the table films (duplicate values are not allowed)
+To create a index on the column title in the table films (duplicate values are not allowed)
 ```
 CREATE UNIQUE INDEX title_idx ON films(title);
 ```